NixOS/rfcs/rfcs/0140-simple-package-paths.md

 Unit directories may only interact with the rest of Nixpkgs via the stable `pkgs.${name}` attributes, not with file references:
 - Files inside a unit directory must not reference files outside that unit directory.
-  Therefore all dependencies on other packages must come from `pkg-fun.nix` arguments injected by `callPackage`.
+  Therefore all dependencies on other packages must come from `package.nix` arguments injected by `callPackage`.
   This ensures that files in Nixpkgs can be moved around without breaking this package.
 - Files outside a unit directory must not reference files inside that unit directory.
   Therefore other packages can only depend on this package via `pkgs.${name}`.
-  This ensures that files within unit directories (except `pkg-fun.nix`) can be freely moved and changed without breaking any other packages.
+  This ensures that files within unit directories (except `package.nix`) can be freely moved and changed without breaking any other packages.

-The only notable exception to this rule is the `pkgs/top-level/all-packages.nix` file which may reference the `pkg-fun.nix` file according to the next requirement.
+The only notable exception to this rule is the `pkgs/top-level/all-packages.nix` file which may reference the `package.nix` file according to the next requirement.

 ## Custom arguments

-If `pkgs/top-level/all-packages.nix` contains a definition for the attribute `${name}` and the unit directory `pkgs/unit/${shard}/${name}` exists, then the attribute value must be defined as `pkgs.callPackage pkgs/unit/${shard}/${name}/pkg-fun.nix args`, where `args` may be a freely chosen expression.
+If `pkgs/top-level/all-packages.nix` contains a definition for the attribute `${name}` and the unit directory `pkgs/unit/${shard}/${name}` exists, then the attribute value must be defined as `pkgs.callPackage pkgs/unit/${shard}/${name}/package.nix args`, where `args` may be a freely chosen expression.

 This ensures that even if a package initially doesn't require a custom `args`, if it later does, it doesn't have to be moved out of the `pkgs/unit` directory to pass custom arguments.

 ## Examples
 [examples]: #examples

-To add a new package `pkgs.foobar` to Nixpkgs, one only needs to create the file `pkgs/unit/fo/foobar/pkg-fun.nix`.
+To add a new package `pkgs.foobar` to Nixpkgs, one only needs to create the file `pkgs/unit/fo/foobar/package.nix`.
 No need to find an appropriate category nor to modify `pkgs/top-level/all-packages.nix` anymore.

 With many packages, the `pkgs/unit` directory may look like this: